-Foot pain and ankle pain can have numerous causes ranging from poorly fitting foot wear to excessive body weight to chronic abnormalities arising from improper development of foot and ankle joints.
+Toes and feet conditions can have numerous causes ranging from poorly fitting footwear to excessive body weight to chronic abnormalities arising from improper development of foot and ankle joints.
 The disorders of the foot can be mild, needing only minor attention such as therapy or anti-inflammatory medication, but more severe disorders may need the attention of a physician and require surgical intervention to resolve the issue.

-Along with poorly fitting footwear, ankle pain and foot pain may be the result of abnormal development of bones in the foot.
+Along with poorly fitting footwear, toes and feet conditions may be the result of abnormal development of bones in the feet.
 Tarsal coalition results when the tarsal bones located in the middle of the foot fuse together during childhood development limiting flexibility in the foot.
 Often this will result in a condition known as flat feet and can cause additional issues such as painful calluses and shin splints.
-Treatment and correction of tarsal coalition will often include anti-inflammatory medication and surgical intervention.
+Treatment and correction of tarsal coalition often include anti-inflammatory medication and surgical intervention.